knative/docs/docs/eventing/channels/channel-types-defaults.md

 * Channel implementations that each have their own custom resource definitions (CRDs), such as `InMemoryChannel` and `KafkaChannel`.

-The custom Channel implementations each have their own event delivery mechanisms, such as in-memory or broker-based.
-Example brokers include Kafka and GCP Pub/Sub.
+Custom Channel implementations each have their own event delivery mechanisms, such as in-memory or broker-based.
+Examples of Brokers include KafkaBroker and the GCP Pub/Sub Broker.

 Knative provides the `InMemoryChannel` channel implementation by default.
 This default implementation is useful for developers who do not want to configure a specific